fouzhe/security/jpeg_encoder/README.md

-# heap-buffer-overflow in function readFromBMP
+# heap-buffer-overflow in function readFromBMP(CVE-2018-14945)

 I used **Clang 6.0 and AddressSanitizer**  to build **jpeg-encoder**, this [file](https://github.com/fouzhe/security/blob/master/jpeg_encoder/heap_buffer_overflow_readFromBMP) can cause heap-buffer-overflow in function readFromBMP when executing this command: